apache/druid/docs/content/development/extensions-core/avro.md

 # Avro

 This extension enables Druid to ingest and understand the Apache Avro data format.
 Make sure to [include](../../operations/including-extensions.html) `druid-avro-extensions` as an extension.
 Inline schema and [Schema Repo](http://schemarepo.org) are supported.
-[Schema Registry](https://github.com/confluentinc/schema-registry) is not supported.

 ### Avro Stream Parser